MAdilJamal/FoodDeliveryApp/README.md

 <img src="/Resources/order-history-page.png" width="600" height="338"/>

 ## Setup
 <p>1.
-Download the repository from github, extract the folder, open the project in Visual Studio.</p>
+Download the repository from github, extract the zip folder, open Visual Studio and Go to File > Open > Website and select the extracted folder.</p>
 <p>2.
-In parent directory open 'DB_Script_FoodDeliveryApp.sql' file in SQL Server Management Studio v12 or later and click 'execute'.
+Again go to the extracted folder, in parent directory open 'DB_Script_FoodDeliveryApp.sql' file in SQL Server Management Studio v12 or later and click 'execute'.
 This will create a new database named as 'FoodDeliveryAppDB' with all the required tables and stored procedures.</p>
 <p>3.
-Now open Visual Studio again and go to 'web.config' file and change the name of the server in the connection string of the project according to your server name.</p>
+Now Go to Visual Studio again and open 'web.config' file and change the name of the server in the connection string of the project according to your server name.</p>
 <p>That's it!
 Now start the project and you are welcome.</p>

 ## License